turanszkij/WickedEngine/README.md

 - <b>GLTF 2.0</b>

 The preferred workflow is to import models into the Editor, and save them as <b>WISCENE</b>, then any Wicked Engine application can open them.<br/>
 <i>(The old Blender exporter script is now not supported! (from version 0.21.0), because the engine was redesigned with Entity-Component System at its core.
-The old object oriented version can be found [here][ba].)</i>
+The old object oriented version can be found <a href ="https://github.com/turanszkij/WickedEngine/tree/old-system-backup">[here]</a>.)</i>

 ### Graphics API: